cncf/presentations/README.md

 > Is there a limit on the number of talks one can submit?

-The intent is to gather as many CNCF talks as possible, so the limit is based on how many talks the presenter can actually deliver. :D
+Our goal is to collect as many CNCF-related talks as possible.
+Therefore, the only limit is the number of talks you can realistically present. :D

 > Can I submit on someone else's behalf?